digitalinteraction/northfutures.org/branding.md

 The wordmark is the best way to reference the project in documents or on other wesites.

-> The wordmark contains an alpha background to allow for different background colours but they must be **subtle** and maintain a good contrast to maintain legibility.
+> The wordmark contains an alpha background to allow for different background colours but they must be **subtle** and have a good contrast to maintain legibility.

 ### Dark